drornir/toy-shufersal-crawler-nuxt/README.md

 [Nuxt](https://nuxt.com/) is a **fullstack** framework that uses Vue as its frontend.
 In other words, Nuxt is a framework for building **servers** that serve webpages written in Vue.
-If you're coming from React, Nuxt is a wrapper for Vue like [Next.js](https://nextjs.org/) is a warpper for fullstack React apps.
+If you're coming from React, Nuxt is a wrapper for Vue like [Next.js](https://nextjs.org/) is a wrapper for fullstack React apps.

 [sst.dev](https://sst.dev/) is used for deploying this server to AWS.
 It simplifies a lot of the complexity of working with AWS.
-Instead of manually managing things on AWS, we decalre what we want to have on AWS and SST takes care of figuring out how to make it happen.
+Instead of manually managing things on AWS, we declare what we want to have on AWS and SST takes care of figuring out how to make it happen.

 SST has two types of presets for running Nuxt on AWS: Serverless (AWS Lambda) or Containers (AWS ECS).
-For this project Serverless has clear benefits.
-We expect very low traffic, but we also want to prepare for unexpected spikes in traffic.
-The fact that SST takes care of configuring everything for us eliminates a lot of the friction when using Lambdas.
+We'll probably need to use ECS due to how heavy the crawling might be.